Guinness Beef Stew Recipe

 - Yet another dish that puts that Dutch Oven to work.
 If you don’t yet own one, consider adding it to your kitchen arsenal.
 It’s a workhorse in our home, acting as roaster, braiser, baker, fryer and chili maker.
 And a darn good weapon if necessary.

-I think you’ll enjoy these other tasty dishes made with beer:
+More tasty dishes made with beer:

 - Beer Braised Chicken Recipe